kgisl/project-ideas/ias/KITE_CMVO.md

 #### Infrequently asked Questions (IAQs)

+0. What is daily improvement?
+How is that useful?
 1. What has culture got to do with values, mission and vision?
 2. Why a core mission question instead of the required core mission statement?
 3. How is envisioned future different from a vision?